-The body composition test is the only part of the Air Force BMT that requires all personnel to run 1.5 miles, pushups, and crunches.
+The body composition test is the only part of the Air Force BMT that requires all personnel to run 1.5 miles and do push-ups and crunches.
 This is the same test as the Navy and Coast Guard.
-The VO2 Max bicycle ergometer test is still available to those members who cannot run due to leg injuries.
+The VO2 max bicycle ergometer test is still available to those members who cannot run because of leg injuries.
 The stationary cycle test is designed to measure how efficiently the heart and lungs work to transfer oxygen through the body.
 The test uses heart rate to estimate aerobic capacity (VO2 max).

 Here is a question I received from a member of the Air Force:

 "What exercises will reduce my waist at least eight inches in two months, and what exercises will increase my neck size?"

 The whole plan is needed in this case, not just some exercises.
 I don't know whether it can be done in eight weeks, but here's how I would attempt it.

 For starters, if you want to reduce inches that quickly, drink more water.
 Water retention may be one of the culprits to your waist size.
 If you think you may be retaining water, try adding up to a gallon of water a day, and you could lose about 5-10 pounds of retained water in a few short days.
 I have seen people lose up to 20 in a week by only adding water to their diet.
 But once that is done, you need to focus on the principles of healthy weight loss below:

 The eating plans below will help your body keep the metabolism high and burn calories throughout the day.
 Limiting fat and processed carbs, and adding fiber and protein will lean you out quickly and in a healthy manner.

 Four to five times a week of 45-60 minutes of cardio exercises -- elliptical gliding, walking, jogging, swimming, rowing or biking -- are great examples of how to burn calories.
 If you need to lose more than 50 pounds, I do not recommend running.
 Select one of the non-impact aerobics listed above.